codesmith55/express-postgres-auth-starter/README.md

 # Express Auth Starter

-This is a React starter kit that uses Genezio Auth for simple Email and Password login and Google login, and a PostgreSQL database to persist the data.
+This is a React starter kit that uses Genezio Auth for simple Email and Password login, and a PostgreSQL database to persist the data.

 ## Features

 - Email + password login
-- Google login
 - PostgreSQL database
 - IAC (Infrastructure as Code) with Genezio
 - Deploy to Genezio with one click